Wimpingego/7-Days-To-Die/Alpha 21/Skill Magazine Bundle/README.md

 ## What this Modlet does

 With this “Modlet” you can craft Skill Magazine Bundle.
 You get 3 random sets of 2 skill magazines.
-The recipe cost is 2100 Duke coins and 60 paper which is the coke of 6 magazines from a trader plus 300 coins to cover the P&P to your door but that can be chnaged in the recipe.xml file if you wish.
+The recipe cost is 2100 Duke coins and 60 paper which is the coke of 6 magazines from a trader plus 300 coins to cover the P&P to your door but that can be changed in the recipe.xml file if you wish.

 ## Installing